zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

             "base_type": "device",
             "type": "UHFLI"
         }
-        "logger_level": 10
+        "logger_level": 20
         "logger_path": "Path/to/log/output.log"
     }

-* host: Used host server.
+* **host**: Used host server.
 Per default set to the server used during generation.
-* port: Used host port.
+* **port**: Used host port.
 Per default set to the server used during generation.
+* **hf2**: Flag if the used data_server is an HF2 data server. (automatically added by the generator if needed)
-* shared_session: If true the instrument reuses a session to a data server.
+* **shared_session**: If true the instrument reuses a session to a data server.
   Sharing a session is enabled by default and increases the setup speed as well as resource consumption.
-* logger_level: Used logger level.
-If not specified the default logger level from zhinst-labber is used.
+* **logger_level**: Used logger level.
+If not specified the default logger level (Info = 20) from zhinst-labber is used.
-* logger_path: Optional path for storing the logger output to a path.
+* **logger_path**: Optional path for storing the logger output to a path.
 (In addition to the std::out)

 Using the Instrument drivers
 -----------------------------